textclf/fancy-cnn/README.md

 For reference:

-* On a 2.6 GHz Intel Core i7, one epoch of IMDB training takes >10,000 secocnds
+* On a 2.6 GHz Intel Core i7, one epoch of IMDB training takes ~3.5 days
-* On a GRID K520 without CuDNN, one epoch of IMDB training takes ~2,000 secocnds
+* On a GRID K520 without CuDNN, one epoch of IMDB training takes ~1 hour
-* On a GRID K520 *with* CuDNN, one epoch of IMDB training takes ~250 secocnds
+* On a GRID K520 *with* CuDNN, one epoch of IMDB training takes ~30 minutes
+* On a GTX Titan X with CuDNN, one epoch of IMDB training takes ~11 minutes

 If you want to use `CuDNN`, you really should also